divyeshio/DevOps/docs/kubernetes/introduction.md

 ### Headless Service

 A headless service is a service with a cluster IP of None.
 It is used to disable the load balancing for the service.
 It is used to get the DNS records for the pods.
-It is used to get the DNS records for the pods.
-It is used to get the DNS records for the pods.

 ```yaml
 apiVersion: v1